Cindy Crawford Is One Proud Mom Supporting Son Presley at Paris Fashion Week

 The beauty, who is married to Rande Gerber, hopped on Twitter and Instagram to share her pride over her boy's fashionable moment.

-One lucky front-row attendee Anders Christian Madsen, a fashion critic at British Vogue, even caught the doting and beaming model getting a video of her son!
+One lucky front-row attendee even caught the doting model getting video of her son!

 Recently, Crawford teamed up with her son to recreate her iconic 1992 Pepsi commercial for the brand's upcoming super bowl ad.
 Earlier this week, Pepsi released a six-second teaser of the commercial, which will debut at the Super Bowl on February 4.